How I Used My HSA Last-Minute to Save $900 in Taxes

 Who can open an HSA?

-Anyone with a high-deductible healthcare plan (also known as an HDHP), as defined by good ol’ Healthcare.gov as "a health insurance policy with a minimum deductible of $1,400 for singles and $2,800 for families.”
-In other words, if you have or are willing to pay $1,400 or more before your health insurance policy kicks in, you have or could get an HDHP.
+Anyone with a high-deductible healthcare plan (also known as an HDHP), as defined by good ol’ Healthcare.gov as "a health insurance policy with a minimum deductible of $1,650 for singles and $3,300 for families.”

 (My friend Kylie’s Uncle Phil is an orthopedic surgeon in Dallas and we were living with him when we got our first full-time jobs and were setting up our health insurance preferences.
 Right away, he guided us toward the HDHP option that had a low monthly cost and HSA associated.)